8.8 cm SK C/32 naval gun

 The 8.8 cm SK C/32 was a German naval gun that was used in World War II.

 Description

 The 8.8 cm SK C/32 was a gun of modest performance with a shorter chamber which fired a shorter shell.
 The SK C/32 had a loose one-part barrel with vertical sliding-block breech design.
 It was designed to replace the older 8.8 cm SK L/45 naval guns on German light cruisers.
-It is believed they replaced older 8.8 cm SK L/45 guns in twin Dopp LC/32 mounts on the Königsberg-class cruisers, Leipzig-class cruisers and were original equipment on the Spanish cruiser Navarra.
-The SK C/32in variant of the gun had a loose two-part barrel with vertical sliding-block and was carried on a modified twin 10.5 cm Dopp LC/37 mounting and was intended for the unbuilt M Class light-cruisers.
+The SK C/32in variant of the gun had a loose two-part barrel with vertical sliding-block and was carried on a modified twin 10.5 cm Dopp L C/37 mounting and was intended for the unbuilt M-class cruiser.

+All three of the Königsberg-class cruisers and the light cruiser Leipzig had their single mount 8.8 cm SK L/45 replaced with the 8.8 cm SK C/32 mounted in C/32 twin mounts (Doppel Lafette or abbreviated Dopp.
+L).
+The light cruiser Nürnberg and the heavy cruiser Admiral Scheer were equipped with this gun when being built.
+It was also original equipment on the Spanish cruiser Navarra.